opensourcedoc/algo-golang/README.md

 - Use interface: as in Sort
 - Dynamic typing: use empty interface{} as C void*

-We adapts the third approach, delegating some code to users.
+We adapt the third approach, delegating some code to users.

 ## Copyright